snhilde/Keeper/README.md

 pip install pyinstaller
 ```

+## Build Details
+The included executable was built on this system:
+* Linux 4.18.9
+* Arch Linux current as of 09/12/2018
+* Python 3.7.0
+* Beautiful Soup 4.6.3
+* PyInstaller 3.4

 ## Getting Started
 If you want to import notes from Google Keep, then you first have to visit [Google Takeout](https://takeout.google.com).
 Select Keep from the options, download your archive, and unpack it.
 To import the notes into Keeper, select everything you want within the program.
 Keeper will do the rest.